Spark-Spot/SPOT-2021/README.md

 # Sprint Retrospective
 All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
 Improvements and feedbacks from the team: Need to meet together and finalize integration.
 A potential concern brought up by one of our mentors is the deliberation and we adjusted our user story accordingly to the feedback.

+# Sprint Planning 8: (G3 A — star rating, backend deployment and integration)
+Backend:
+1. Deployed the backend node app to heroku.
+2. Parse data to frontend through deployed backend.
+3. Improved api calls and adjust data format base on frontend design.
+Frontend:
+1. Design update and usability tests (UXD).
+2. Sorting tab done
+3. Floor view done
+Rationale: We plan to mainly focus on finishing the integration and deployment process as demo day is approaching, working on css implementation for 2 main pages.
+For backend, plan to meet with frontend team to finalize data format and deployment.
+Our frontend plan is to update the sorting tab and other functionalities base on the new design.

+# Daily Scrum (04/18)
+John Chai: figured out to deploy backend server to heroku; will keep working frontend data parsing using UISession in swift.
+Preksha Munot: Working with backend team to parse the data with json format, will keep working on floor density display update.
+Evan Hsu: Worked on BU authentication, will work on integration with frontend team.
+Tilak Agarwal: Fixed css for profile page; will start working on sorting and search tab.
+Katie So: Updated the current figma design and the design brief; keep updating the design and communication with development teams.
+Scrum Evaluation: For this week's scrum, we met tgt as a team to discuss the data parsing and deployment.
+We accomplished most tasks we set for the day and made progress on both teams.
+The impediments we discovered this week is that our initial goals are unable to be implemented before the demo day.
+An impediment is resolved by resetting our goals and focus on our current working functionality.
+Mob-Programming: the evidence can be found in the drive Week 12 folder during the daily scrum.
+Test-Driven Development: heroku link alive, api json format the evidence can be found in Week 11 folder by screenshots.

+# Sprint Review 8
+For backend team we accomplish integration, deployment in order to prepare for our demo day product.
+Our frontend accomplished to update the app with the design.
+In general the development process is moving smoothly and we are progressing to deliver for demo day.
+For stakeholder, we invited a potential user we did survey on and updated him with our progress.
+We obtained some feedback on the design and updated the design.

+# Sprint Retrospective
+All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
+Improvements and feedbacks from the team: Need to do more checkins with mentors before the final demo; begin to set up meetings with them.